jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630-30med.png" width="750"></p>

 # CURRENT STATE:
 **Updated 6-Dec-2022 - This project is still under active development and is considered beta.
 There may be errors on the board, in the CPLD logic, or in this text, and may not work in every situation.
 Build at your own risk.
 See the issues tab for more information.
 It is working on my test machine at 25MHz with the Zorro 2 and 3 RAM fully functional.
-The IDE port needs further work and testing.
-The FPU has not been tested.
-DMA has not been tested.
 Revision 3.0 is the current revision.**

 ## Features
 1. Motorola 68030 microprocessor.